pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 ## Summary

-This is a Power Apps Canvas component that demonstrates how to implement a multi level menu currently configured for a maximum of 6 levels.
+This is a Power Apps Canvas component that demonstrates how to implement a multi level menu.
+It is currently configured for a maximum of 6 levels.

 <!--